serhhatsari/e-commerce-microservices/README.md

 * Java 17
 * Docker / Docker Compose

-### Installing
+### Installation and Running
-You can clone the project using the following command:
+First, clone the project using the following command:
 ```shell
 git clone https://github.com/serhhatsari/e-commerce-backend
 ```

-### Executing program
-First, you need to build every service by running the build script:
+Then, you need to build every service by running the build script:
 ```shell
 cd scripts && chmod +x build.sh && ./build.sh && cd ..
 ```

-Then, you can run the project using docker compose:
+Finally, you can run the project using docker compose:
 ```shell
 docker compose up --build
 ```